franckc/launchpad/README.md

 ### Security
 - [ ] Add authentication to Next.js API routes
 - [ ] Add authentication to Server API calls (Bearer token implementation)

+## User roles
+- Define 3 distinct roles:
+  - Developer: can deploy new agents to the platform
+  - User: can start agent runs and get their results
+  - Admin: can configure the platform, manage users, blacklist/whitelist agents, inspect details of all runs.

 ### UI Improvements
 - [ ] Add spinner or redirect to status page after clicking "Deploy Agent"